Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

-You are a software developer and want to learn about the Lino framework!
-That's a great idea!
+You want to contribute to the Lino framework as a software developer?
+That’s a great idea!
 The world needs people like you!

 During your internship you will get quality support for free.
 You just need to ask.
 We help you to enter the business of software development with just your own time as your only investment.
 Try to do that with some proprietary framework!